Portugal has declared three days of mourning for the 62 victims of one of the country`s deadliest forest fires.

 They have sent two army battalions to help the emergency services.

 France has offered three firefighting planes, while Spain has already sent two water-bombing aircraft to help tackle the fires.
+The European Union has also promised to provide firefighting aircraft.

 The fires began on Saturday during an intense heatwave and rainless thunderstorms, with temperatures of more than 40C (104F) in some areas.
+Police say lightning striking a tree may have caused the fire.

 "This is a region that has had fires because of its forests, but we cannot remember a tragedy of these proportions," Valdemar Alves, the mayor of Pedrógão Grande, was quoted as saying by the Associated Press agency.

-"I am completely stunned by the number of deaths.
+"I am completely stunned by the number of deaths."

-" What happens next?
-Alison Roberts, BBC News, Lisbon We have had large-scale fires before over the past couple of decades - this year is not unusual in that respect - but it is certainly unusual to have so many fatalities in one place.
+We have had large-scale fires before over the past couple of decades - this year is not unusual in that respect - but it is certainly unusual to have so many fatalities in one place.
+Portuguese officials are visibly shocked.

 There were very particular circumstances with the lightning strikes here - this fire started with a dry lightning strike.
+There has been rainfall elsewhere but there was no rain there, and this is a heavily-forested area.

 Getting it under control depends not only on temperatures, which do seem as though they will be high, but on the wind above all.
+It is very much in the hands of Mother Nature.

-uk You can also contact us in the following ways: Please read our terms & conditions.
+You can also contact us in the following ways:

 Dramelin

-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+DeveloperCras justo odio, dapibus ac facilisis in, egestas eget quam.
 Curabitur blandit tempus porttitor.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.

 0 comments: